 Equal employment opportunity is extended to all persons in all aspects of the employer-employee relationship at Broad and Cassel, including recruitment and hiring.
 Although Broad and Cassel does not have a formal diversity program, we actively encourage and seek out highly qualified minority candidates and we participate in forums specifically geared toward attracting minority candidates.

-Please find a list of current positions available in each of our offices below.
-If you are interested in pursuing a career with Broad and Cassel, we encourage you to submit your resume.
-To maintain the integrity of our recruiting process, we respectively request that all resumes are sent to the email address listed below and are not directed to individual attorneys or staff members of the Firm.
+Please find a list of our current openings by clicking here.
+To maintain the integrity of the recruiting process, we respectfully request that all resumes are submitted here and are not directed to individual attorneys or staff members of the Firm.
 Please be aware that Broad and Cassel does not accept unsolicited resumes submitted by recruiting firms.